New Checkmat update

 It is a signal of the direction the game is moving in.

-Checkmat is gradually turning:
+Checkmat is gradually transforming:

 • from a tool → into a platform,